Patching container images with HarborGuard automation

 Monitoring and maintaining security

-Automation requires monitoring.
+Automation still needs monitoring.
 I add these checks:

 - CI job metrics: success/failure rate of automated patches.